This model boasts an advanced progressive scan technology that ensures extremely clear and accurate image with no glint effect.

 The Key Element of any Home Theatre

-You can control the player using an included remote or with the buttons located on the front panel.
-For the maximum convenience, this LG player is designed with an LCD screen that displays play time and doubles as a clock when the player is turned off.
+The LG DP542H player includes a remote control so you can adjust the settings on your system without coming up to TV.
+And you can also control the player using the buttons on the front panel.
+Next, the LG DP542H player has an LCD screen: it displays the play time and doubles as a clock when the player is turned off.

 Some Extras for Your Comfort